Good Will Hunting: Financing

 Film director and Castle Rock founder Rob Reiner urged Affleck and Damon to focus on either the thriller aspect or the relationship between Will and Sean.
-In one meeting set up by Castle Rock, screenwriter William Goldman read the script and agreed with Reiner, telling Affleck and Damon to focus on Will and Sean.
-The duo picked the interpersonal relationship and removed 60 pages of the NSA storyline from the 120-to-130-page script, ending up rewriting it.
+In one meeting set up by Castle Rock, screenwriter William Goldman read the script and agreed with Reiner, telling Affleck and Damon to drop the thriller storyline.
+The duo decided to focus on the characters' interpersonal relationship and removed 60 pages of the NSA storyline from the 120-to-130-page script, ending up rewriting it almost entirely.
 Castle Rock had them rewrite the script several times, but after a year Affleck and Damon began to suspect that studio executives had stopped reading it attentively.
 To test them, the duo began inserting scenes of Will and Sean having oral sex incongruous to the script, which the executives never mentioned in meetings.
 Affleck and Damon wanted to direct and star in the film, but the studio did not allow it.
 After they disagreed with Castle Rock's pick of obscure director Andrew Scheinman, the studio put the film into turnaround, asking Affleck and Damon to find another company that would buy Good Will Hunting for $1 million in thirty days.
 If they failed, Castle Rock would oust Affleck and Damon from the production, going ahead to make the film with another creative team.

 Affleck and Damon went back to the studios that they had previously refused.
 Several executives set up meetings just to tell them that they would not buy the film.
 Affleck said that one such meeting with Interscope Communications founder Ted Field inspired him to write a scene of his 2012 film Argo.
 Studio executives wanted to cast more established actors like Leonardo DiCaprio and Brad Pitt in the lead role, but Damon kept reminding them of Stallone's story, which inspired him not to give up.
 Affleck asked Kevin Smith if he would direct the film and bring it to Miramax Films, as Affleck and Smith had worked together on the 1995 film Mallrats and had been developing the 1997 Miramax production Chasing Amy.
 Smith said he "wouldn't dare direct" it given its beauty, but brought the script to the attention of Miramax founder Harvey Weinstein.
-Weinstein liked it, but asked them to remove scenes in which Will played chess and had sex with Sean.
-In the fall of 1995, one day after reading the script, Weinstein bought Good Will Hunting from Castle Rock for $1 million, sending the film into production with Affleck and Damon set to star.
+Weinstein liked it, but asked them to remove the fake scenes in which Will played chess and had sexual interactions with Sean, proving to Affleck and Damon that he had thoroughly read the script.
+In the fall of 1995, one day after reading it, Weinstein bought Good Will Hunting from Castle Rock for $1 million, sending the film into production with Affleck and Damon set to star.
 At Miramax, some executives disagreed with his decision; in particular, producer Cary Woods had previously turned down Affleck and Damon.